What is the Easiest Programming Language to Learn?

 Top 4 Beginner Programming Languages for US Learners

-These languages dominate US coding bootcamps and computer science programs for their accessibility and career potential:
+These languages dominate US coding bootcamps and computer science programs because they’re approachable and map well to real jobs:

-• Python – The clear leader in US education, Python powers 80% of introductory computer science courses at top American universities like MIT and Stanford.
-Its English-like syntax and vast libraries make it the simplest language to learn coding fundamentals while preparing for data science and AI careers.
+• Python – A clear leader in US education, Python is used in a large majority of introductory CS courses at top universities.
+Its English-like syntax, extensive libraries, and friendly community make it ideal for learning core concepts while preparing for data science, automation, and AI roles.

 US Market Comparison: Beginner Programming Languages